-- Microbial substances, such as viruses and bacteria, which may come from septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from oil and gas production, domestic wastewater discharges, mining, farming, and urban stormwater runoff. - Pesticides and herbicides, which may come from a variety of sources, such as agriculture, silviculture (forestry activity), residential uses, and urban stormwater runoff. - Organic chemicals, which include synthetic and volatile organic chemicals that are by-products of petroleum production and which also can come from gas stations, septic systems, and stormwater runoff. - Radioactive contaminants, which can be naturally occurring or the result of oil and gas production and mining activities.
+- Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; - Inorganic contaminants such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses; - Organic chemical contaminants including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; - Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency prescribes regulations that limit the amount of certain substances in water provided by public drinking water systems.
-U.S. Food and Drug Administration (USFDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+In order to assure tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) has regulations which limit the amount of certain contaminants in water provided by public water systems.
+U.S. Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Drinking water, including bottled water, reasonably may be expected to contain at least small amounts of some contaminants.
-The presence of the contaminants does not necessarily mean that the water poses a health risk.
+All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.

-More information about contaminants in drinking water and potential health effects may be obtained by calling the U.S. Environmental Protection Agency's (USEPA) Safe Drinking Water Hotline (1.800.426.4791).
+More information about contaminants and potential health effects can be obtained by calling the USEPA Safe Drinking Water Hotline at 1-800-426-4791.